ropable/foundation_postgres/table_partitioning.md

 ## Partitioning setup

-1. Create the base/master table (will contain no data, only defined constrations for all partitions.
+1. Create the base (master) table; this will contain no data, only defined constraints for all partitions.
-2. Creat the child or partition table which each inherit from the master table.
+2. Create the child or partition table(s) that each inherit from the master table.
 3. Add table constraints to the partition tables to define the allowed key values in each partition.